 220 S. State Street, Salt Lake City, Utah

-Mark Wietecha is the President and Chief Executive Officer of Children’s Hospital Association, an institution representing over 200 hospital organizations and programs dedicated to improving child health through innovation in care, education and research.
-Prior to joining the Association, Mr. Wietecha was the Executive Chairman of Kurt Salmon (2004 to 2011), overseeing a global consulting firm of over 2,000 professionals serving clients on five continents in six languages.
-He is a past board member of Management Consulting Group PLC, a London listed company where he served as Deputy Chairman from 2008 to 2009.
-In addition to the Children’s Hospital Association Board of Trustees, he serves on the Boards of the Council of Teaching Hospitals and Health Systems of the Association of American Medical Colleges (AAMC), the Coalition to Protect America’s Health Care, and Virtual PICU Systems, LLC, where he also served as chair.
+Mr. Wietecha is the President and Chief Executive Officer of Children’s Hospital Association, an institution representing over 200 hospital organizations and programs dedicated to improving child health through innovation in care, education and research.
+In addition to the Children’s Hospital Association Board of Trustees, he serves on the Boards of the Council of Teaching Hospitals and Health Systems of the AAMC, the Coalition to Protect America’s Health Care, and Virtual PICU Systems, LLC, where he also served as chair.
 Mr. Wietecha is the current chair of the UCLA Health System Board of Overseers.

 Past Healthy Dialogues Speakers